 One Born Every Minute, the Teen Mom franchise, 24 Hours in A&E, Call The Midwife, Maternity Ward, Five Star Babies.

-Emma Willis: Delivering Babies starts Monday, October 22 at 10pm on W channel.
+Emma Willis: Delivering Babies is currently being repeated on W channel.

 Images: W Channel